Why Your Agent Logs Should Pre-Date the LLM Call

 The pre-call gap most logs have

-Most agent logs start at the LLM response: "the model said X." The data the model used to say X is lost.
+Most agent logs start at the LLM response.
+That snapshot is too late to debug a wrong answer; the data the model used to produce the answer is already gone.

 What to log pre-call